Wales Landlord Guidance

 If the agent is acting as managing agent for the property and fails to carry out a statutory duty, such as ensuring that an annual gas safety inspection is carried out, the landlord may be held liable for the failure as well.
 Such responsibilities should be clearly defined in the Terms of Business between landlord and agent.

-A landlord will also be ultimately liable to the tenant for the return of the deposit, whether it is a deposit taken before 6 April 2007 or where the deposit is protected using an insurance-based scheme.
+A landlord will also be ultimately liable to the tenant for the return of the deposit, whether the deposit is protected using a Government scheme or not.

 In view of this, landlords should be very careful when choosing an agent, making sure they choose one who will carry out their responsibilities properly.
 The landlord should also be very clear when giving agents any special instructions (such as ‘no pets’) to ensure that these are put in writing.
 Landlords should consider whether an agent’s standard Terms of Business protect their interests as well as the agent’s and should take care to consider any clauses that exclude or limit an agent’s liability for negligence.